 Kitan Petkovski is a director, dramaturg and co-founder of Bullet Heart Club with collaborator Ro Bright.
-He holds a Bachelor of Arts degree from the University of Auckland, a Master’s in Directing for Performance from the Victorian College of the Arts and is a Director’s Lab alumni (Melbourne Festival).
+He holds a Bachelor of Arts degree from the University of Auckland, an MFA in Directing from the Victorian College of the Arts and is a Director’s Lab Melbourne alumni.
 He is a recipient of the Melbourne Global Scholars Award and Cybec Foundation scholarship.
-Kitan is currently an Associate Artist at Theatre Works (Melbourne).
+In 2020, Kitan was an Associate Artist at Theatre Works (Melbourne).

-Kitan's practice focuses on developing new work through hybrid performance-making methodologies that amalgamate storytelling with live music, physicality and film.
-His work explores real-life experiences that give voice to the marginalised as a method of constructing nuanced and inclusive narratives.
+Kitan's practice includes developing new writing and directing work that experiments with cross-form and queer dramaturgies.
+A key feature in his work is the integration of live music.
 His mentors include Cora Bissett at the National Theatre of Scotland and Neil Armfield AO at Belvoir St Theatre.

 Photo credit: Lachlan Woods